syncfusion/xamarin.android-docs/xamarin-android/SfDataGrid/Row-Height-Customization.md

 ---
 layout: post
 title: Row Height Customization | SfDataGrid | Xamarin.Android | Syncfusion
-description: How to customize the height of rows in a SfDataGrid.
+description: How to customize the height of rows in Syncfusion Xamarin.Android SfDataGrid Control, its elements, and more.
 platform: Xamarin.Android
 control: SfDataGrid
 documentation: ug